miguelamezola/miguelamezola.github.io/_posts/2021-10-22-settings-up-a-nodejs-project-for-tdd.md

 ```
 Congratulations on writing your first failing test!
-You can find the code for this project on my Github, [https://github.com/miguelamezola/tdd-project.git](https://github.com/miguelamezola/tdd-project.git){:target="_blank"}
+I have placed all the code in this post in a Github repository for your convenience: [https://github.com/miguelamezola/tdd-project.git](https://github.com/miguelamezola/tdd-project.git){:target="_blank"}